CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 If laptops are connected directly to the Internet, they should be protected by a restrictively configured personal firewall against attacks from the network.

 Due to the diverse range of functions of the various variants of personal firewalls and their complexity must be ensured that they are administered only by suitable personnel.
-Users should not have to configure them themselves or change the settings.** Personal firewalls as part of a security solution **
+The users should neither have to configure them themselves nor be allowed to change the settings.
+** Personal firewalls as part of a security solution **

 Personal firewalls are now offered by many manufacturers.
 Institutions usually have to buy a license for this.
 Personal firewalls are often tested in journals.
 The results of these tests can help to find a suitable product.

 In principle, it is z.
 For example, in the case of large third-party security solutions that include a personal firewall, they can be used to check clients for malicious software that can be transmitted via email, Java, ActiveX, or similar mechanisms.
-For this purpose, mechanisms such as sandboxing can be used, with which the access of applications that are transferred from the Internet to the local system (Java, ActiveX, etc.) can be restricted.
+For this purpose, mechanisms such as sandboxing can be used, with which the access of applications, which are transferred from the Internet to the local system (Java, ActiveX etc.), can be restricted.
 These often extensive security solutions decentralize the check for malware and thus relieve the central firewall system.
 Another advantage is that the problem of filtering encrypted data on the central firewall can be circumvented.

 **Configuration**

 When configuring and operating a personal firewall on laptops, the following aspects should be considered:

 * The filter rules should be set as restrictive as possible.
 The principle applies: Everything that is not expressly permitted is prohibited.
 It is recommended that outgoing connections may only be established by approved applications or services.
-Based on the IP address of the target system, the port number of the required service and the accessing application or the accessing service, the following accesses established by the client could be restricted or allowed: Incoming connections should be restricted to those for remote maintenance, software distribution, system update and monitoring the required services and the server systems used for this purpose.
+Based on the IP address of the target system, the port number of the required service and the accessing application or the accessing service, the following accesses established by the client could be restricted or allowed: Incoming connections should be limited to those for remote maintenance, software distribution, system update and monitoring the required services and the server systems used for this purpose.

 + to file servers, to the Internet for the browser via the security gateway,